 Jeremy Meeks Slams Ex Melissa For ‘Televised’ Vaginal Surgery In New Legal Docs

-‘Hot Felon’ Jeremy Meeks’ divorce from estranged wife Melissa keeps getting more intense!
-He argued that he doesn’t owe Melissa any spousal support and even bashed her for her ‘televised reconstructive surgeries!’
+‘Hot Felon’ Jeremy Meeks’ doesn’t want to give his estranged wife Melissa any spousal support and bashed her for publicizing her vaginal surgery in new divorce court docs!

 Jeremy Meeks, 33, isn’t going to give Melissa Meeks, 38, spousal support without a fight!
 The “Hot Felon” filed new legal documents in his divorce case that argue his estranged wife isn’t entitled to any of his money.
 In the docs, he said the nurse is currently earning the same amount as she did during their marriage when she was the breadwinner and he was in prison, according to TMZ.
 He also made sure to bash his ex by saying that he tries to set a good example for their son, while Melissa does public interviews and engages in “televised reconstructive surgeries” of her nose, butt, and vagina, clearly referring to the vaginal tightening procedure she had in early October.
 The dig was most likely a legal clap-back for when Melissa called him an “absentee father” in her own court documents that she filed last month.
 Can this divorce get any messier?!